shrikantnaidu/Deep-Learning-By-Udacity/README.md

 * [Introduction to PyTorch](https://github.com/shrikantnaidu/Deep-Learning-By-Udacity/tree/master/introduction_to_pytorch): Learn how to build neural networks in PyTorch and use pre-trained networks for state-of-the-art image classifiers.

+### Convolutional Neural Networks

+* [Convolutional Neural Networks](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/convolutional-neural-networks): Visualize the output of layers that make up a CNN.
+Learn how to define and train a CNN for classifying [MNIST data](https://en.wikipedia.org/wiki/MNIST_database), a handwritten digit database that is notorious in the fields of machine and deep lea